Micro-Influencer Marketing

 How to Write a Better Influencer Brief (Template & Tips)

-Influencer briefs are make-or-break for creator campaigns.
-Here’s how to write an influencer brief step-by-step (and our free template to help you draft yours).
+Influencer briefs are make-or-break for brands that want authentic content.
+Here’s how to write an influencer brief (and a free template to help you draft yours).

 how to write an influencer brief cover photo (1)